deepak-singh-jethi/authentication-in-node/README.md

 - Sends the generated reset token to the user via email, allowing them to reset their password securely.
 - Utilizes an email service or SMTP server to send the reset token email to the user's registered email address.

-Feel free to adjust the formatting or add more details as needed for your README.md file.